FenixRising13/MP_Doorway/ReadMe.md

 # MP Doorway

+## Description
+Managed Property "MP" Doorway was designed to be a white labeled property management software for any type of property manager for apartment complexes, investment firms or private investors.

+## Need
+As a property manager for eleven (11) units I've found that spreadsheets were not the best way to track expiring leases or repair history.
+MP Doorway is designed to address these issues and any new issues that may arise.
+Scalability and the understanding that any real project is never finished is the key.

 ## Items to Cover
 * Lease Expiry - Setup notifications for tenant renewals
 * Rents Received - Can be exported for a verification of rent
 * Grace Period - When should rent be received?
-When should late notice by provided?
+When should a late notice be provided?
 * Tenant - Repair Requests

+## Nice to Haves
-* Payment Portal?
+* Payment Portal for tenants
 * Foreclosure Scraper?

 ## Database Structure